wadmiraal/Colibri/README.md

 For convenience, 2 variables will also be available for the *layouts*: `$stylesheets` and `$scripts`.
 These will be populated by calling the `$view->add_css()` or `$view->add_js()` methods, but this is not mandatory.

+#### AJAX ?

+A view can also be rendered as JSON.
+By calling `$view->json()`, the template engine will skip the template parsing and directly output all variables as a JSON string.
+This is super-easy and very usefull for AJAX heavy applications.

 ### Models